Office of Emergency Management

 Recovery and Assistance

 After a disaster has occurred, OEM facilitates getting the city and impacted residents help.
 Federal government funding will become available when a federally declared disaster is determined.
 The city assists the public first by documenting damage to make a case for a federal declaration.
-Once it has been declared, we help the public access various federal resources to get back to "normal" (i.e., SBA Disaster Assistance, Individual Assistance, Hazard Mitigation Assistance, etc.) In addition, city assets that have been impacted by the disaster may receive federal assistance to fix services and infrastructure that were broken during the disaster.
+Once it has been declared, we help the public access various federal resources to get back to "normal" (i.e., SBA Disaster Assistance, Individual Assistance, Hazard Mitigation Grant Program, etc.) In addition, city assets that have been impacted by the disaster may receive federal assistance to fix services and infrastructure that were broken during the disaster.
 OEM will lead the charge on obtaining and managing that federal assistance to ensure a speedy recovery for the city.